ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-docker-selenium-hub.md

        - /dev/shm:/dev/shm
      privileged: true

+- Notice that you are using debug versions of the browser images.
 - You will need a vnc-client like Tigervnc ,VNC Viewer for Google Chrome or any other favorite client of your choice.
 - For Chrome you use as the address: localhost:5900 (or machinename/ip:5900) with password "secret"
 - For Firefox you use: localhost:5901 (or machinename/ip:5901) with password "secret"